gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-buildui.md

 ## What's next

 1. We have learnt how to create new widgets using `UiBinder`.
 2. We can add 3rd party widgets to our UI.
-3. We know the mechanism to import polymer elements like icon collections and use special components like effects.
+3. We know the mechanism for importing Polymer elements like icon collections, and how to use special components that provide visual effects.
-3. We can deal with responsive layouts using paper panels and mixing them with conventional GWT widgets.
+3. We can work with responsive layouts using Paper panels, and we know how to use them in collaboration with conventional GWT widgets.
-4. We know how to style elements in `UiBinder` xml files using GSS or Polymer parsers.
+4. We know how to style elements in UiBinder XML files, using GSS or Polymer parsers.

 [Step 3a: Add the event logic to the application](widgets-applogic.html)